girder/girder/docs/migration-guide.rst

       on all desired plugins via the switches, click the **Rebuild web code** button, and once that finishes, click the button to restart the server.
-* **Jade** |ra| **Pug** rename: Due to trademark issues, our upstream HTML templating engine was renamed from jade to pug.
+* **Jade** |ra| **Pug** rename: Due to trademark issues, our upstream HTML templating engine was renamed from Jade to Pug.
 In addition, this rename coincides with a major version bump in the language which comes with notable breaking changes.

     * Template files should now end in ``.pug`` instead of ``.jade``.
 This affects how they are imported as modules